marcopovitch/dbclust/README.md

 docker-compose up -d dbclust
 ```

-and use your browser to access to ray.io dashboard `http://localhost:8265`.
+and use your browser to access the ray.io dashboard at `http://localhost:8265`.

 For the fdsnws service, use: